 Popcorn calcification in the breast is the classical description for the calcification seen in involuting fibroadenomas which, as the name suggests, has a popcorn-like appearance.

 A fibroadenoma in the long run may degenerate and calcify.
 Initially there are a few punctate periphera...

-The posterior nipple line (PNL) refers to a line drawn posteriorly and perpendicularly from the nipple towards the pectoral muscle on the mammogram.
-In an adequately exposed breast, the measurement difference of this line between a CC view and MLO view should be ideally within 1 cm.
-It is the fi...
+The posterior nipple line (PNL) refers to a line drawn posteriorly and perpendicularly from the nipple towards the pectoral muscle (or the posterior image edge in CC) on the mammograms.
+In an adequately positioned breast, the measurement difference of this line between a CC view and MLO view sho...

 Post surgical breast scar is a benign complication that usually occurs following surgical intervention to breast tissue.
 It can however be a strong and potentially very confusing mimicker of breast malignancy.